Revised November 18, 2013

 Anytime you have two or more Producers exchanging their produced commodities, trades, goods and services with each other you will find a Market.
+There’s a market for fx trading online from the UK.
 A Market is established any time, anywhere commodities, trades, goods and services are exchanged between two or more Producers.

 Demand put forth by individuals for commodities, trades, goods and services, generates the Demand Force in the Market.
 In order for a Market to prosper all individuals involved in the market must balance their Demand Force with a Supply Force.
 The Market declines in value when supply and demand forces aren’t balanced.

 When Producers make the demand on the Market for money, they bring along supply.
 The supply contains value.
 They place this supply on the Market and receive money.
 The money is equal in value to the value of the supply they themselves created.
 The Producer is maintaining balanced Supply and Demand Forces.